tusharuit25/ChatInputbarDemoApp/README.md

 }`

-Enjoy the Component but with my component do whatever you wanted to do man.
+Enjoy the Component and do whatever you wanted to do man.

 Also have a look at MainActivity.java for complete understanding & asking permission at runtime is important prerequestite of this library